 Kayaking seems to be catching on around here more than ever, and with it a flood of pictures and stories from people using them to explore Detroit's lesser known waterways and nautical secrets.
 The publication of the book Up The Rouge! has likewise increased interest.
 Since I don't do kayaks, I have a small motorboat with an extremely shallow-draft outboard, which allows me to go almost anywhere a kayak can.
 And I can carry a lot more beer.
 Another thing kayakers often don't do is get out of their boat to go on land and take photos, which is no problem for me.

-One spot that always fascinated me was Fordson Island:
+One spot in Metro-Detroit that always fascinated me was Fordson Island:

 Fordson Island is a small islet in the middle of the Rouge River in the southeastern part of Dearborn.
 The 8.4-acre island was created in 1922 when federal engineers, at the request of Ford Motor Co., straightened and deepened a section of the Rouge River south of the Rouge Plant.
 The river originally was too shallow and wound too much to properly accommodate the Eagle Chaser boats from World War I that the Ford Motor Co. wanted the Rouge Plant to utilize.